Learn the traditional commands for sheepdog training. Words such as come-bye, away and lie down, are essential to control and guide your farm dog.

-The basic commands generally used in sheepdog training are traditional.
-“Come-bye” tells the dog to move clockwise whilst “Away” means move anticlockwise around the sheep.
+As can be seen in the images above, the original command “Come-bye” tells the dog to move clockwise.
+“Away” means move in the anticlockwise direction around the sheep.

 If you have difficulty remembering which is which, try this . . .
-‘C’ stands for “come-bye” and clockwise – while ‘A’ stands for “away” which is anti-clockwise!
-It’s true there are one or two small areas in the UK where the commands are the opposite way around, but the vast majority of handlers use “come bye” when they want the dog to go clockwise around the sheep.
+‘C’ stands for both “Come-bye” and clockwise – while ‘A’ stands for “Away” which is also anti-clockwise!
+Unfortunately, in some districts of the UK, the commands are the opposite way around!
+But the vast majority of handlers use “Come bye” when they want the dog to go clockwise around the sheep.

 Some handlers insist the dog lies down, others don’t

 Some handlers and shepherds insist the dog lies down on the ground when told to “Lie down“.
 In this case they normally use “Stand” when they just want the dog to stop or slow down, and “Lie down” if they want the dog to lie on the ground.

 When I began training sheepdogs over twenty years ago, I preferred the dog to lie on the floor, but later I thought it might have more confidence if it remained standing.
 These days, I don’t think it makes much difference, so although I use the command “Lie down“, as long as the dog stops, I’m happy if it lies down!

 “COME-BYE” – “AWAY” and “LIE-DOWN” are the three basic commands we recommend trainers restrict their command vocabulary to when they begin to teach their dog to work sheep or other livestock.
 Three commands are less likely to confuse the dog, and are easy to remember.